egokul71435/egokul71435/README.md

 ## Hi there 👋

+## I'm Gokul and I am a CS and DS student at Rutgers University, New Brunswick.

+## 🔭 I’m currently working on a Chrome extension suitable for students.

+## 🌱 I’m currently learning React and other software engineering frameworks

+## 📫 Feel free to reach me at: gokul.elangovan@rutgers.edu

 <!--
 **egokul71435/egokul71435** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.